veridu/veridu.github.io/pricing.md

 				<li>
 					<h4>Credibility Scores</h4>
 					<p>
-						Analyse an individual’s digital footprint, using our proprietary and sophisticated algorithms, to verify their identity credibility in real-time.
+						Analyse an individual’s digital footprint, using our proprietary and sophisticated algorithms, to verify their identity and credibility in real-time.
 					</p>
 					<span class="v-tag v-tag--success1">Time to fake</span>
 					<span class="v-tag v-tag--success1">Contact info</span>